The Perfect Day Trip to Salzburg from Vienna

 After visiting the fortress — if you have the time or fancy a bit more of a walk — take the time to walk along one of the many trails on Monchsberg, the hill that the fortress is situated on.

-There are lots of walking trails here that can lead you to some beautiful viewpoints and even wind you all the way to our next stop on this Salzburg day trip itinerary.
+There are lots of walking trails here that can lead you to some beautiful viewpoints and even wind you all the way to our next stop.

 Hohensalzburg Fortress